AIDS Legal Assistance Project

 (213) 224-7488

 Based in Los Angeles, the Black AIDS Institute’s “A Clinic For Us” offers respectful and culturally appropriate health services to LA’s Black, Latinx, and other under-served communities.
-A Clinic For Us provides access to HIV services such as counseling, testing, and linkage services, HIV biomedical prevention, and care services.
-In addition, the clinic provides linkage to pre-exposure prophylaxis (PrEP).
+BAI’s clinic provides access to HIV services such as counseling, testing, and linkage services, HIV biomedical prevention (including PrEP), and care services.

 BAI also provides at-home test kits, which can be requested to be provided by mail.
 In partnership with St John’s Well Child and Family Center, BAI offers the Check Up!
 Program to explore the role that social networks may play in the diffusion of HIV and HIV education throughout our community.